 - It is necessary to install the electrical panel and the required equipment in the design of the site.

-- It is necessary to use a kiosk to install control and mangement equipment as well as staff deployment.
-Shades with suitable dimensions in the place of product supply platform are also recommended.
+- It is necessary to use a kiosk to install control and management equipment as well as staff deployment.
+Shades with suitable dimensions in the place of the product supply platform are also recommended.

 - The enclosure must have a suitable slope (at least one percent) to direct runoff water to the outside.
 In addition, the area of parking of vehicles in the vicinity of the fuel supply platform (and the location of the tanker during unloading) should be separated from the surrounding area by proper curbs and paving and should not have a longitudinal slope.

 - According to paragraph 6, the rotation radius for entering and leaving the station area should be designed based on the length and capacity of the tanker feeding the tank of the station.
 In any case, the possibility of maneuvering the tanker to the unloading site should be easily possible.

 - It is necessary to bury the site tanker inside the insulated reinforced concrete pool.
 Also in areas where the groundwater level is high; While increasing the volume of concreting inside the mentioned pool, the tanks should be restrained with rebars inside the concrete.
 (Concrete pool is not required if double-walled tanks are used.)

 - The surface on the tank area should be resistant to the traffic of vehicles with a concentrated load (wheel load) of at least 10 tons by designing a suitable structure.

 - All suction pipes and cables that are located in the traffic lane should be located in concrete channels and covered with concrete slabs on the mentioned channels.
 All ducts of product pipes and power cables and instruments should be filled with sand.

 - It is necessary to cover the floor of the carriageway with reinforced concrete at least 20 cm thick and with a layer of colored hardener.